By Andrea McArthur

 Originally described as the “Hipster Mani”, how would you describe the new style of nail art seen in your book?

 After seeing so many awful manicures trending while I was researching, I was excited when I stumbled across Chelsea’s slick work online.
 I don’t know if I can give you an exact phrase, but the style of nail art that featured in our book seems to be a little more simple, refined and fun.
 I love the colour combinations we use.
 I like the cartoon-style nail art much better than the really realistic palm trees and sunsets you see elsewhere.
 I also believe the nail art in Melbourne is reflective of our creative and artistic culture.

 What does a typical day at work involve for you?

-Andrea McArthur has a passion for all things visual.
+Andrea McArthur has a passion for all things visual and works as a Senior Graphic Designer at a branding agency in Dubai.
 Type is her true love and goes weak at the knees over beautiful design.
-Andrea works as a freelance graphic designer in Brisbane by day and lectures in graphic design by night.
-You will find her sharing design related goodness via @andyjane_mc www.andyjane.comTags: Code, Interview, Web Design
+You’ll find her sharing design related musings via Twitter and InstagramTags: business, Creative, Interview, nail polish

 Categories: interview, regular columns | Comments Off